 Step 3 - Assess your current level

-However, in the spirit of DIY of this article, I am sharing with you a way that you can do it on your own.
+However, here is a way that you can do it on your own.
 While you do it, keep in mind that you will naturally tend to under evaluate yourself and try to stay objective about how well you can perform in each task.

 1- Have no idea how to do it at all?